Miss-Cheese/Miss-Cheese/README.md

 ### Hi there 👋

 My name is Natalie.
-I'm a full-stack engineer working with Ruby & JavaScript frameworks.
+I'm a software engineer at Church Pension Group, where I build internal tools with Rails and React.
 I used to organize droidcon NYC & droidcon SF developer conferences too.

 Follow me:
 Twitter - https://twitter.com/miss_cheese